Jul 11, 2025

 This course will examine more advanced topics in data communication and computer networks and will cover such topics such as wide area network, multi-media communication, security, wireless technology, network routing, and switching configuration tools.

-Prerequisite CST 09210 with a minimum grade of D- or CS 01210 with a minimum grade of D-
+Prerequisite Courses: CST 09210 with a minimum grade of D- or CS 01210 with a minimum grade of D-

-Attribute Code CAT, UGRD
+Course Attributes: CAT, UGRD

 • CST 09310 - Network Support and Troubleshooting